Postman Monitors frequently asked questions

 How long can a monitor run?

-Collection-based monitors are limited to a maximum of 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans) for each run.
-All HTTP requests, responses, pre-request scripts, and test scripts must complete within the time limit or the monitor will time out.
+Monitors are limited to a maximum of 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans) for each run.
+All HTTP requests, responses, pre-request scripts, and post-response scripts must complete within the time limit or the monitor will time out.

 How do I persist variables between monitor runs?

 You can't import existing global variables into a monitor, but you can create new global variables during a run.
-Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values.
+Global and environment variables can be updated and subsequently used during a monitoring run, however they'll revert to their original values.
 You can change this behavior and persist variable values by using the Postman API to update your environment each time your monitor runs.

 How many HTTP requests can a monitor send?